The Road to Hong Kong (1962)

 Directed by Norman Panama

-The last of the Road Series, with Bob Hope, Bing Crosby and the always present Dorothy Lamour, was 1962’s The Road to Hong Kong and, as might be expected since it was the last of seven, feels a bit tired, a bit perfunctory and is, at best, a lackluster farewell to a series that was much loved in its day and remains so, at least for some (including me).
+The last of the seven Road Series, with Bob Hope, Bing Crosby and the always present Dorothy Lamour, was 1962’s The Road to Hong Kong, ten years after their previous movie, The Road to Bali.
+As might be expected, it feels a bit tired, a bit perfunctory and is, at best, a lackluster farewell to a series that was much loved in its day and remains so, at least for some (including me).

 It’s essentially going to the well one too many times.
 That being said, it does have its moments.